 At Box World Tour Europe 2016, in London, Box announced Box Zones, taking advantage of current partnerships with Amazon Web Services (AWS) and IBM Cloud.
 Box Zones allows users to store content in numerous locations across the globe, namely, Germany, Ireland, Singapore and Japan.

-Dropbox revamped its admin tools in August 2016 called AdminX.
-Dropbox says it rebuilt the admin console from the ground up, adding granular file event logging, down to individual edits, additions and deletions, which can be filtered into an admin log, so your boss can check if you have opened and read that TPS report.
+Dropbox revamped its admin tools in August 2016, called AdminX, before adding new functionality in May 2018.
+The original admin console gave IT teams granular file event logging, down to individual edits, additions and deletions, which can be filtered into an admin log, so your boss can check if you have opened and read that TPS report.
 Now admins can manage membership down to sub-folder level to ensure that people inside and outside the company can only access specific folders.

 Box has a similarly robust set of admin tools across its products.
 Managers can download detailed audit reports, manage usage and permissions, even on mobile, and control corporate content.